The biggest difference between the nomad lifestyle and the average American lifestyle is the pace of life.

 Once you have all of your needs covered, think seriously about what you want to get out of this lifestyle.
 What is motivating you to travel?
 Is it the freedom to do what you want, when you want?
 Are you an avid fisherman?
 Maybe you love to hike, and you want to spend more time close to awesome trails?
 Once you figure out your primary motivation for switching to the full-time RV lifestyle, you can decide which material items will be important for you to have while you travel.

 What effect has the mobile lifestyle had on you and your family?
-Is it easy to make friends or still have a social life out on the road?

 My partner, Tom, and I are much closer since switching to the mobile lifestyle.
 The mobile lifestyle eliminates so much of the stress that we used to suffer in our “regular” lives, and that reduced stress has allowed us to really bond and reconnects with each other.